 7.3.1 Intentional Omissions.
 I have intentionally limited gifts to those provided in this Agreement.
 Any omission is intentional and not occasioned by accident or mistake.

-7.3.2 Insurance Ownership.
-If any policy of insurance on the life of any Trustee (other than myself) becomes a Trust Asset, all incidents of ownership in such policy shall be vested solely in the Trustee other than the insured, and the insured Trustee shall possess none of the incidents of ownership in such policy either individually or as a Trustee.
-If the sole Trustee acting is the insured, such Trustee shall have the duty to appoint another Trustee whose sole responsibility may be to possess such incidents of ownership.

 7.3.3 Trustee Liability Limited.
 No Trustee shall be liable for the action or failure to act of any Co-Trustee or for failure to asset breaches of trust by any former Trustee.
 In addition, no Trustee shall be liable for any action or failure to act unless such Trustee’s action or failure to act constitutes willful wrongdoing, gross negligence, or bad faith.